unb3rechenbar/BA24-CorDis/Präsentation/main_slides.typ

     })
   ]
   #hide[
-  ... results in an (unnormalized) density function
+  ... results in an (unnormalized) density function: #pause
   $
     E |-> sum_(i in [p]) delta_(Lambda_i)(E) wide in {0,p}
   $